 The battle to save the Green is not over.
 The twisted wizard cat has an even more deadly plan to destroy the kin, aided by Char, an amitious dragon-queen and her ruthless two-legged, Angus McCheney.
-Danger has never been more intense as the kin struggle to manifest the 'four become one' and survive.
+Danger has never been more intense or the way to salvation less clear as the kin rise to the final struggle to manifest the Prophecy and live in peace.

 The trilogy of fantasy novels: My Name Is Red - A Cat's Tale is for young adult and adult reading.
 It carries a message on many levels: as an exciting animal fantasy, a celebration of the sanctity of life, and (despite the fantasy) an honest depiction of the plight of homeless and abandoned animals.
 My husband and I have been doing rescue work for almost a decade and it is our sincerest desire to raise consciousness in our readers about the necessity of neutering pets and the cruelty of abandonment.
 We're not preachers, being guilty ourselves of all the above before we realized the consequences of our actions.
 We're here to share what we've learned.